Dhanam77/MentalGyaan-2.0/README.md

 4. Diary Writing.

-This app uses Flask as backend server and Retrofit Library in Android to make API calls Naive Bayes model is used to predict user's sentiment from his daily diary texts
+This app uses Flask as backend server and Retrofit Library in Android to make API calls.
+Naive Bayes model is used to predict user's sentiment from his daily diary texts